A virtual convening to address the benefits cliff in New York State and City.

 The benefits cliff presents a serious barrier to economic security for low-income people and families.
-You are invited to join other policy leaders, legal experts, human service providers, and those with lived experience as benefits recipients to investigate opportunities for ending the benefits cliff in New York City and State.
-Our collaboration will lead to actionable recommendations to eliminate the benefits cliffs that can impede progress towards true economic well-being.
+For two days in August, FPWA invited policy leaders, legal experts, human service providers, and those with lived experience as benefits recipients to investigate opportunities for ending the benefits cliff in New York City and State.
+The collaboration will lead to actionable recommendations to eliminate the benefits cliffs that can impede progress towards true economic well-being.

 Although benefits cliffs are typically examined in relation to rising wages, the issue is multifaceted and equally urgent in times of economic insecurity and record unemployment levels.
 While an analysis of the benefits cliffs in New York State and City is forthcoming, we believe they grew following the legislative victory increasing the statewide minimum wage to $15, and will continue to grow as an unprecedented number of people need to access social safety net benefits due to COVID-19.
 As the pandemic recedes, our economic recovery is predicted to be a long road, and many will struggle through a safety net system riddled with administrative barriers, punitive regulations, and benefits cliffs.
 Millions will be seeking employment, yet, reentering the workforce at the higher minimum wage of $15/hour may trigger benefits cliffs for many, and immediately threaten their recovery rather than sustain it.